dev4press/coreactivity/readme.txt

 = How much the logging process slows down the website? = If you have all events enabled, the plugin will add 150+ hooks into various elements of WordPress and plugins.
 That is not too much when compared to 3000+ hooks WordPress runs on average, so it will not have a big impact on WordPress performance.
 And, it is a good idea to disable events you don't need to use.

+= Will coreActivity work if the cache plugin is used? = Yes.
+But, since cache plugins are bypassing WordPress to serve cached response, some events will be affected when the cached response is returned.
+To learn more, check out this article: [CoreActivity and Cache Plugins](https://support.dev4press.com/kb/article/coreactivity-cache-plugins/).

+= How precise GEO Location is? =
+If the database for GEO location is regularly updated, locating the IP to the country is most likely close to 100% precise.
+When it comes to more detailed location within the country, that is not always precise, and it depends on the country.

 == Changelog ==
+= 1.2 (2023.10.30) =
+* New: database: logs table has new `country_code` column
+* New: logging: options for logging country code and other location information
+* New: geolocation settings: choose between online and `IP2Location` database
+* New: geolocation with the use of `IP2Location` database
+* New: `IP2Location` support for weekly downloading of Lite database
+* New: registered weekly maintenance background job
+* Edit: Dev4Press Library 4.4 Beta
+* Fix: logs override filtering not working properly always
+* Fix: all CRON handlers registered as filters and not actions
+* Fix: weekly digest scheduled to run each day

 = 1.1 (2023.10.16) =
 * New: component: WooCommerce plugin, with 3 events
 * New: notifications component: support for WooCommerce `WC_Email` logging